 Mentorship Workshop Application

 All students who are interested in attending the workshop must apply to do so.
 The workshop will be free to attend, and students who are selected to attend the workshop will also receive a free conference registration.
-Please complete this application by October 27th, 2020.
-We will notify all accepted students by October 30, 2020, but will also admit students to the workshop on a rolling basis between now and Oct 30, and strongly encourage students who are interested in the workshop to apply ASAP.
+More information about how to apply will be available soon.